Prabhav55221/MIDAS_Submission_Prabhav/Task - 3/README.md

 // Dataset 1 (Level 1, Top 25) (19620, 3)
 // Dataset 2 (Level 1 + Level 2, Top 30) (16996, 3)

+Train - Test Split was 0.85 - 0.15.
 Furthermore, label encoder was used to make the labels in digitized format.

 ## Vectorization and Training